-Social media codes of conduct and policies can protect your business from the dangers of damaging online behavior if they exist and communicated
+Social media codes of conduct and policies can protect your business from the dangers of damaging online behavior if they exist and communicated to your staff and employees.
+The importance of these guidelines continues to rise because the frequency of social media mistakes and wrongdoings has increased.

 And since a large amount of adult time is spent at work, the risk of offensive or objectional behavior on social media occurring while on the job is high, whether on a company computer or device or employees’ personal laptop, phone and device.